jdreaver/rules_terraform/README.md

 	- https://www.terraform.io/cli/config/config-file#explicit-installation-method-configuration
 	- We can use the filesystem_mirror block
 - Use amd64 for Terraform versions that don't have arm64
-- Test that ensures `terraform fmt` is a no-op
 - Ensure we don't download terraform binaries we don't actually need
 - Simulate sharing values/config between Terraform and a separate dummy CLI tool (YAML files?) like at work to iron it out